cherche/lights-out/README.md

 # Lights Out

-A 3x3 clone of the original game written in JavaScript.
+A 3x3 clone of the original game, written in JavaScript.

 ## To-do
 - [ ] Add tutorial
   - Seriously.
-When you first open the site, you have no idea what to do.
+When you first open the site you have no idea what to do.
 - [ ] Add more game modes?
   - Bigger boards
     - Because not all boards are solvable, randomization would need to be done by starting with an empty board and programmatically pressing them randomly